 Q: What database solutions can I use with AWS Elastic Beanstalk?

-Elastic Beanstalk can automatically provision an Amazon RDS DB Instance.
-The connectivity information to the DB Instance is exposed to your application by environment variables.
-To learn more about how to configure RDS DB Instances for your environment, go to the Elastic Beanstalk Developer Guide.
+Elastic Beanstalk can automatically provision an Amazon RDS DB instance.
+The information about connectivity to the DB instance is exposed to your application by environment variables.
+To learn more about how to configure RDS DB instances for your environment, see the Elastic Beanstalk Developer Guide.

 Q: Does this mean I need to modify the application code when moving from test to production?